jakeqaverch/Engagement-Survey/README.md

 | 5      | 43    | 0.043      |
 | % Positive || 80.2         |

+- The sentiment on this question is positive with 80.2% of respondents answering positively.

 ## I can come to work without feeling the need to hide a part of who I am.